alexmanrique/blog/_posts/2021-03-05-installing-jupyter-in-macbook-air-m1.md

 What is Jupyter notebook?
 --------------------------
-It's an open source web application that allows us to share and create documents that have live code, visualizations and narrative text.
+It's an open-source web application that allows us to share and create documents that have live code, visualizations, and narrative text.

-It supports over 40 programming languages (not only Python) and you can share those documents with others using Github, Dropbox or email.
+It supports over 40 programming languages (not only Python) and you can share those documents with others using Github, Dropbox, or email.

 Why Jupyter if I'm a Java developer?
 ------------------------------------
-At the time writing this blog post I don't have experience developing with Python and I decided to give it a try playing around with the language and with Jupyter notebooks.
+At the time of writing this blog post, I don't have experience developing with Python and I decided to give it a try playing around with the language and with Jupyter notebooks.

-Java is critized by his verbosity as a programming language and Python is recommended for beginners because the learning curve is lower and in few lines of code you can achieve more.
+Java is criticized for its verbosity as a programming language and Python is recommended for beginners because the learning curve is lower and in few lines of code you can achieve more.

-Even that a vast majority of my experience has been working with Java, I'm curious about other programming languages and technologies that can help solve problems in a different way.
+Even that a vast majority of my experience has been working with Java, I'm curious about other programming languages and technologies that can help solve problems differently.

 Installing Homebrew
 -------------------------
-Having `homebrew` installed in your laptop is really useful because it's a package management system that allows you to install anything that you need in your mac system.
+Having `homebrew` installed on your laptop is useful because it's a package management system that allows you to install anything that you need in your mac system.

-You just have to copy paste the following command in your terminal and execute.
+You just have to copy-paste the following command in your terminal and execute.
 More information available <a href="https://brew.sh/">here</a>.

 ```console
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"